Yvand/hugo-LDAPCP/content/docs-se/guides/upgrade-from-classic.md

 ## Overview

-`LDAPCP Classic` and `LDAPCP Second Edition` are 2 independent SharePoint solutions / claims providers, and it is perfectly safe to run both on the same SharePoint farm: Installing/updating/removing one has no effect on the other.
+`LDAPCP Classic` and `LDAPCP Second Edition` are 2 independent SharePoint solutions / claims providers.
+It is perfectly safe to run both on the same SharePoint farm: Installing/updating/removing one has no effect on the other.

+{{< callout note >}} [See the announcement](https://github.com/Yvand/LDAPCP/discussions/201) to know more about the reasons for this new claims provider. {{< /callout >}}

 {{< callout context="caution" title="Important" icon="alert-triangle" >}} `LDAPCP SE` and `LDAPCP Classic` each have their own configuration, and `LDAPCP SE` cannot import the configuration from `LDAPCP Classic`. {{< /callout >}}